 - Virginia Native Plant Society, Charlottesville, VA

-Event cost is tax deductible: Both the honorarium and travel portions are tax deductible, and are used to support on-going research.
+Event cost is tax deductible: The honorarium is tax deductible is used to support on-going research.
 Payment is processed by Open Hands, a Virginia non-profit 501(c)(3) corporation that receives donations and grants that support our research mission.
 To avoid a 3% PayPal processing fee on the Open Hands website, mail your check directly to: President, Open Hands, 523 Lexington Avenue, Charlottesville, VA 22902.
 In the memo section of the check write "McCormack Ethnobotanical Research".
 When you send a check there is no processing or overhead cost.
 In this manner, 100% of your donation is deposited to my research account.

 Recent Keynote/Speaking Topics